 - Wide Grip Pull-ups 5×5

 Notice there are no isolation exercises, only power movements that train multiple muscle groups.
 Compound lifts train muscles in a way that they should be used during the day.
 Compound lifts require more athleticism in their execution than isolation lifts.
 This makes the compound lifts more ideal for building muscle and strength than the isolation lifts.
 The key to any workout is execution (rest time, reps, range, and movement).

-When transitioning to 5×5 training, start with a manageable weight (slightly lighter than what you would typically lift).
+When transitioning to a 5×5 workout program, start with a manageable weight (slightly lighter than what you would typically lift).
 You will use that weight for the 5 sets of 5 reps.
 Don’t increase the weight between sets; in this program, you increase either the next training session or the following week.
 If you find that you can complete the 5 sets uninterrupted, then in the next session, you will increase the weight.
 Once you can complete the 5 sets of 5 reps, increase the weight at your next workout.

 How Often Should I Train?

 When done correctly, with maximum weight and minimum rest between sets, the 5×5 workout is very demanding.
-Some beginners can train with this 5×5 technique only once a week with measurable results.
+Some beginners can train with this 5×5 workout program only once a week with measurable results.
 Intermediate and advanced lifters should use this workout twice a week and focus on intensity and increasing the weight used for each exercise as often as possible.